DaneHarrison/Digi-Menu/README.md

 <br>
 <br>

-### TODO
+### Eventually...
-1. Flip button has a hint of background color
+1. Add spotlight behind selected drink to make it more obviously selected and selectable
 2. Add a unselect all, also make an unselect for individual drinks
 3. Make it so comparison automatically shows new drinks when more are added
-4. Adjust menu - add pictures, clean up ingredients and add more
-5. Add spotlight behind selected drink to make it more obviously selected and selectable

-### Eventually...
+4. Flip button has a hint of background color
+5. Update architecture to use MVC
-1. change photo to a slideshow - swiper has an autoplay one to use here!
+6. Change photo to a slideshow - swiper has an autoplay one to use here!
-2. Drink slider
+7. Drink slider

 <br>